Treatment for Children and Teens

 The American Association of Orthodontists recommends an initial evaluation by age seven.

-By age seven, or the second grade, your child’s permanent teeth are beginning to erupt.
-Having an orthodontic evaluation at this age enables us to determine whether your child’s jaws fit together properly and whether there will be adequate space for permanent teeth.
+Having an evaluation for orthodontics at this age enables us to determine whether your child’s jaws fit together properly and whether there will be adequate space for permanent teeth.
 At this age we can guide and redirect the growth of the jaws, reducing the risk for more extensive procedures such as jaw surgery in the future.
 This intervention phase is Phase I of a two-phase treatment plan.

 Two-phase treatment is intended to correct developing jaw problems before they become more severe.
 This will greatly shorten the time with braces and minimize the need for extracting permanent teeth.
 The first phase corrects the skeletal (jaw) problems, while the second phase straightens individual teeth.